shivam141296/Android-Firewall/README.md

 --------------------------------

 <a name="FAQ1"></a>
-**(1) Can NetGuard completely protect my privacy?**
+**(1) Can Android Firewall completely protect my privacy?**

-No - nothing can completely protect your privacy.
-NetGuard will do its best, but it is limited by the fact it must use the VPN service.
+No - nothing can completely protect your privacy. will do its best, but it is limited by the fact it must use the VPN service.
 This is the trade-off required to make a firewall which does not require root access.
 The firewall can only start when Android "allows" it to start, so it will not offer protection during early boot-up (although your network may not be loaded at that time).